radiumsoftware/iridium/README.md

 `config/environment.rb` holds any global settings.
 It is required first if it exists.

-FrontendServer also allows you customize settings through environment files. `config/development.rb` and `config/production.rb` will be required if they exist.
+Iridium also allows you customize settings through environment files. `config/development.rb` and `config/production.rb` will be required if they exist.